 More generally, \emph{asserting the existence of a causal relationship biases the estimated effect size toward significance}.
 This phenomenon, whereby model selection can lead to a seemingly significant relationship between a predictor and an outcome even if they are perfectly independent, is often known as Freedman's paradox~\citep{freedman1983note}.
-We illustrate the phenomenon numerically in \figref{freedman}.

 More formally, suppose we are given a fixed causal graph $G$.
 Let $\beta_{G}$ denote a causal parameter of interest within $G$, which will typically correspond to an effect of one variable on another.
 Standard statistical methods take a data set $\D$ and produce a confidence interval $\ci_G(\alpha;\D)$ such that